All Episodes

 65% support tougher enforcement of the border to keep undocumented immigrants coming out.

-Well John McLaughlin I guess we lost your first second but welcome back.
+Well, John McLaughlin, I guess we lost you for a second, but welcome back.

 The majority, 50%, agree that it's unfair to allow undocumented immigrants to jump the line.